 Updated by Bobby

-Updated JamPlay screenshots, pricing, links, and 2022 "what's new" section.
+Updated JamPlay screenshots, pricing, links, and 2023 "what's new" section.
+Updated in progress.

 Verdict and Summary

 A playground for those looking to expand their guitar skill-set, JamPlay excels in concept coverage, instructor gravitas, and niche-topic/style learning depth.

 Parent article: Best Intermediate Guitar Lessons